icemac/icemac.addressbook/src/icemac/addressbook/browser/search/README.txt

 The form viewlet
 ================

-- There is a base form `.base.BaseSearchForm` which requires to implement an interface those schema fields are displayed in the form.
+- There is a base form `.base.BaseSearchForm`.
+You only have to set the `interface` attribute on a sub class.
+It has to be an interface with schema fields which are displayed in the form.

 - The viewlet must be registered for the search view.
 Example::